AustinWood/code-brain/journal/ping_your_dyno.md

 # Dyno Coffee

-Even the best developers need to consistently consume coffee in order to keep doing their job.
+Even the best developers need to consistently consume coffee in order to keep doing their job well.
 Your app's dyno is the same way 🐲 ☕

 Heroku's free hosting provides 550 dyno hours per month, or ~18.3 hours per day.
-Follow these instructions to write a script that pings your dyno every 15 minutes to prevent it from falling asleep, with the exception of a specified bedtime.
+Dynos go to sleep after 30 minutes of inactivity.
+Personally, I'd prefer my dyno to be a little less narcoleptic 💤 Follow these instructions to write a script that pings your dyno every 15 minutes to prevent it from falling asleep, with the exception of a specified bedtime, which prevents you from using up all your monthly hours before your time is up.

 ## Install Node's `http` library